Kieron Freeman: Sheffield United

 On 23 January 2015, after being released by Derby County, Freeman joined former loan club Sheffield United on a free transfer signing a two-and-a-half-year contract with the Blades.
 Freeman scored his first goal in United colours on 14 March 2015, away at Glanford Park against Scunthorpe United.
 Freeman was signed for the Blades by Nigel Clough, who left United on 25 May 2015.

 Replacement Nigel Adkins would serve as Sheffield United manager for the 2015–16.
 During Adkins' tenure as Bramall Lane boss, Freeman found himself "out of favour", and on 28 January 2016 he signed on loan for League Two club Portsmouth for the remainder of the 2015–16 season.
 Upon Freeman's return to United, Adkins had departed the club.

 Chris Wilder was installed as manager, and initially transfer listed Freeman.
 However, Freeman worked his way into the team, becoming "a mainstay of United's starting eleven" as he helped the South Yorkshire side lift the League One trophy, earning with it promotion.
 On 31 December 2016, in a home game against Northampton Town, Freeman scored the last minute winning goal which took United to the top of the league, where they were to remain for the rest of the season.
 At the end of the 2016–17 season, Freeman featured in the PFA Team of the Year.
 In the summer of 2017, Freeman signed a new contract with the now-Championship club.

 Swindon Town

 On 7 January 2021, Freeman signed for League One side Swindon Town on a short-term deal until the end of the 2020–21 season.

 Swansea City

 On 1 February 2021, Freeman signed for EFL Championship club Swansea City for an undisclosed fee with Swansea winger Jordon Garrick joining Swindon Town on loan as part of the deal.
 Freeman left the club at the end of the season having made just one appearance in all competitions.

+Oldham Athletic

+On 11 August 2023, Freeman joined National League club Oldham Athletic on a short-term six-month contract.
+Having made ten appearances, he departed the club on 2 January 2024 upon the expiration of his contract.

+Hartlepool United

+On 16 August 2024, Freeman joined National League club Hartlepool United on a short-term deal.
+He made his debut for the club the following day as a late substitute in a 0–0 home draw with Southend United.
+Having made seven appearances, he departed the club in October 2024 upon the expiration of his contract.

+Later career

+On 21 October 2024, Freeman joined Southern League Premier Division Central side Spalding United.

+In May 2025, Freeman joined newly promoted Northern Premier League Premier Division side Hednesford Town.